OybekKayumov/complete-js/README.md

 # complete-js

 ### Output

-   $npm install -g live-server
-This command will install live-server⁵, a simple static server that has live reload built-in.
-To start your server, run:
+   _This command will install live-server, a simple static server that has live reload built-in._

-   $live-server
+   `$npm install -g live-server`

+   _To start your server, run:_

+   `$live-server`

 in your terminal from the root /code folder — it will even open a new browser window for you!